Transformed Diffusion-Wave fPINNs: Enhancing Computing Efficiency for PINNs Solving Time-Fractional Diffusion-Wave Equations: Experiments

 Examining Table \ref{tab:eg2-1}, we observe that for cases involving larger values of $\lambda$ and $k$, models with higher fractional order $\alpha$ tend to produce more accurate results than those with smaller $\alpha$.
 This trend is likely attributable to the strong decay in the Mittag-Leffler scaling factor for small $\alpha$ when $\lambda$ is large, as demonstrated in Figure \ref{fig:eg2-exact}.

-For further elucidate this behavior, Figure \ref{fig:eg2-err-1} presents the absolute error distributions of \textbf{MC-II} and \textbf{GJ-II} for cases with $k=2, \lambda=4$ and $k=4, \lambda=4$, evaluated across various $\alpha$ values when $M=640$ and $M=80$.
+To further elucidate this behavior, Figure \ref{fig:eg2-err-1} presents the absolute error distributions of \textbf{MC-II} and \textbf{GJ-II} for cases with $k=2, \lambda=4$ and $k=4, \lambda=4$, evaluated across various $\alpha$ values when $M=640$ and $M=80$.
 The error patterns revealed in this figure lead to two significant observations.
 First, the error patterns obtained using the Gauss-Jacobi method tend to exhibit higher frequency content than those from the Monte Carlo method.
 This is indicative of a more effective representation of the underlying solution features and aligns with theoretical insights derived from neural tangent kernel analysis, such as those presented in \cite{WangYuParis:2022:NTK}.
 Second, significant error concentrations are consistently observed near the initial temporal layer and spatial boundaries.
-This suggests that the design of future training strategies—such as boundary-focused sampling or adaptive loss weighting—should prioritize these regions to improve overall approximation quality.
+This suggests that the design of future training strategies, such as boundary-focused sampling or adaptive loss weighting, should prioritize these regions to improve overall approximation quality.

-In the following experiments, the number $M$ is fixed at 80, and we always use our integrand transformation.
+In the following experiments, the number $M$ is fixed at 80, and we employ the transformed schemes exclusively.
 This choice is motivated by earlier findings demonstrating that the transformed methods attain comparable accuracy to their direct counterparts while significantly reducing computational overhead.